DPhi-Space/public-documentation/docs/1-howto/2-deploying.md

 Telemetry is accessed via a REST API from the running containers, which allows them to query live or recent data from the satellite.

-For details on available endpoints, authentication, and usage examples, see the documentation: CG2 Telemetry
+For details on available endpoints, authentication, and usage examples, see the documentation: [CG2 Telemetry](./3-telemetry.md).

 ## Specific Computing Needs